mikrosk/mikrosk.github.io/sparrow/index.md

 However when we closely look at the [Microbox](https://www.maedicke.de/atari/hardware/microbox.htm)'s description (68030/68040 CPU, 32-bit data bus, 3 expansion slots), its [motherboard](https://www.computerhistory.org/collections/catalog/102672949) (we can see one huge expansion slot and pins of something what resembles VME prety well) and consider the fact that Ira Valenski (the [former ST/FM designer](http://www.computinghistory.org.uk/det/587/Atari-520-STM)) is directly mentioned in the Falcon specification and as the [design lead for the Microbox](http://www.atarimuseum.com/computers/16bits/falcon030/microbox/index.htm) we can speculate whether the Microbox wasn't the original Falcon project.
 Also, this prototype looks quite polished, so it could be the one from Aug'92.

+According to some sources Atari had several (at least three) prototypes of the MicroBox but the memory controller was buggy; just before the release date its development was abandoned.

-Note: there are two versions of the Microbox _case_, one having a floppy disk drive on the front-right of the system which was for the machine described above, and a CD-ROM version for the Falcon040.
+Note: there are two versions of the Microbox _case_, one having a [floppy disk drive on the front-right](microbox_floppy.jpg) of the system which was for the machine described above, and a [CD-ROM version](microbox_cd.jpg) for the Falcon040.

 #### The Falcon040

 And then there is the [Falcon040](https://www.maedicke.de/atari/hardware/falcon040.htm) (also designed by the Dallas team).
 It would seem it was supposed to share a case of similar design as the Microbox but the PCB surely is different - more slots, more sockets for ICs in development.

 In Dec'92 the rumours about Atari Corp. having a Falcon040 in development were [pretty much alive](atari-st-format-issue-041_11.jpg) (with the focus on built-in CD drive), with planned release date in late 1993 as a more powerful successor of the Falcon030.
 As there is no mention of the Microbox whatsoever, we can again only speculate that sometime during the infamous Falcon030 production problems Atari Corp. realised that the Microbox doesn't make much sense anymore and went ahead with a full 68040 "PC like" machine.
 Unfortunately, no machine was ever shown or previewed in 1993 or later...

+Note: according to Hans Martin-Krober, an Atari employee, the case for the Falcon040 was [entirely different](falcon040_case.jpg).